redpesk-common/spawn-binding/docs/3-configuration.md

   }
 ```

 [Cgroups](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html) allow to control/limit resources as CPU,RAM,IO,...
-Spawn-binding enforces 'cgroup-v2' which is default for Redpesk or latest Fedora.
+Spawn-binding enforces 'cgroup-v2' which is default for redpesk or latest Fedora.
 Unfortunately cgroup V1-V2 have a incompatible APIs and even if some compatibility mode exist in practice it is better not to use them.
 The good news is that any recent Linux distribution as Ubuntu-20.4 or OpenSuse-15.2, ... have a builtin option to run cgroups-v2, the bad news is that by default they still activate V1.
 On those distro user should edit corresponding boot flag to activate V2.
 See [activating cgroup-v2] at the end of this page.

 * **cset**: provides CPU affinity.
 As example "3-5" will limit child process to CPU:3,4,5. [kernel-doc](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v1/cpusets.html?highlight=cset)
 * **mem**: limit the amount of RAM support "max","hight","min" label. [kernel-doc](https://www.kernel.org/doc/html/v4.19/admin-guide/cgroup-v2.html#memory)